Long after initial repair and repainting, the bungalow is weathering well |

 even rarer still.

-So began my reflections on the special ways of working with
+So began my reflections on the special ways needed to work with

 older buildings.
 Turns out it takes as much planning and investigating as it does doing.
 Fortunately

-I’d become Council Liaison to the municipal heritage advisory committee, which began my schooling in the mysteries
+I’d recently become Saanich Council Liaison to the municipal heritage advisory committee, which began my schooling in the mysteries

 of renewing and recycling older structures.
-This led in turn to formal designation of my own bungalow (heritage-listed already) in order to protect it against unilateral
+This led me in turn to formally designate my own bungalow (heritage-listed already) in order to protect it from unilateral

-changes by other owners down the road.
-Designation is in effect a type of zoning that removes the homeowner's ability
+changes by other owners down the line.
+Designation is in effect a special type of zoning that removes a homeowner's ability

-to willynilly alter the form of a heritage structure, without seeking approval from the heritage
+to willy nilly alter the exterior form of a heritage structure, without securing approval from the heritage

 the knowledge needed to repair and restore with true fidelity to the art